Whooping cough spreads easily by coughing and sneezing.

 - More information, materials and resources (CDC)

 People with the disease can cough violently and rapidly, over and over, until the air is gone from their lungs and they are forced to inhale with a loud "whooping" sound.
 Pertussis is worse for very young children.
-Also, it is important to know that not everyone with pertussis coughs or "whoops".
+It's important to know that not everyone with pertussis coughs or "whoops."

 If you think you or a family member might have pertussis, contact your health care provider.